hschne/spinny/README.md

 <br>

-## How to use this
+## How do I use this?

 Simple.
-First download spinny
+First download spinny:

 ```
 wget https://raw.githubusercontent.com/hschne/spinny/master/spinny.sh